A glossary of metal detecting terms

 rosie — A 90% silver Rosevelt dime (1946-1964)

-rubar — Rusted beyond recognition
+rubar — Rusted beyond all recognition.

 seated — A US coin minted between 1837 and 1891 in half dime, dime, quarter and half.

-screamer – A super high quality signal that is loud in the headphones. ”That quarter was a screamer.”
+screamer – A super high quality signal that is loud in the headphones.
+“That quarter was a screamer.”
+Often results in a high quality find, such as a large silver coin or artifact.

 seeded hunt — A hunt where the the finds have been scattered or planted